PiggyAwesome/useless/README.md

-Yo mamma so fat her nickname is just DAMN
+Yo mamma so fat, it takes her two trips to haul ass